NOTTING HILL

 Peerage Act (1963): Benn successfully campaigned for the right to renounce hereditary peerages, allowing him to remain in the House of Commons after inheriting his father’s title.
 This marked a landmark change in British law.

 Labour Government Roles: He served as Postmaster General (1964–66).
-BT TOWER.
+BT TOWER, built.
 Minister of Technology (1966–70), Secretary of State for Industry (1974–75), and Secretary of State for Energy (1975–79), where he championed public ownership and industrial democracy.

 Advocacy for Democratic Socialism: Benn was a leading figure on Labour’s New Left, promoting participatory democracy, workplace self-management, and public ownership.
 He opposed Thatcherism and New Labour’s centrist policies.